 Eutrophication

-Eutrophication is a condition when excessive Nitrogen in the air fall to bodies of water.
+Eutrophication is a condition in which excessive Nitrogen in the air falls to bodies of water.
 When these massive amounts accumulate in lakes or seas, they induce the growth of too many algae.
-This will result in the depletion of oxygen in the bodies of water, causing the death of animal species in it.
+This results in the depletion of oxygen in the bodies of water, causing the death of animal species in it.

-The effects of air pollution pose threats to the Earth and its entire population.
+Air pollution’s effects threaten the Earth and its entire population.

 Why It Is Important

 To further stress how pressing a concern air pollution is, let’s delve into these topics.
 First, let us find out why it is crucial to study the issue.
-Second, let us address the question of why it is necessary to breathe in clean air.
-Third, let us discuss why it is vital to take actions to prevent or lessen air pollution.
+Second, let us address why it is necessary to breathe in clean air.
+Third, let us discuss why it is vital to take action to prevent or lessen air pollution.

 Awareness of The Problem